Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

+Within all these approaches a challenge remains: How to model substructures of only about $10^4$~M$_\odot$, observed as ultra-faint dwarf (UFD) galaxies, possibly being building blocks of the early Galaxy.
+In a superposition of IMA treatments \citet{ojima18}, utilizing a variation of sizes of such galactic substructures, made use of related different star formation rates and different outflows according to their gravity, and added stochastically neutron star mergers in these substructures within the range of possible coalescence delay times.
+The merging of these substructures is expected to represent eventually the early Galaxy as a whole. \citet{Tsujimoto.Shigeyama:2014} discuss how Eu of neutron star merger ejecta is dispersed in UFDs, where --- due to ejection velocities of 0.1--0.2$c$ --- such heavy elements can experience cosmic-ray type propagation rather than follow a hydrodynamical treatment and mix throughout the whole UFD\@.
+They applied this effect within a chemodynamical model of hierarchical galaxy formation/evolution in~\citet{Komiya.Shigeyama:2016}.

-One of the major aspects within these approaches for the treatment of compact binary mergers is the connection of earlier supernova events, producing a neutron star and Fe ejecta, with the later delayed merger event and its r-process ejecta.
-Since explosive events give rise to nucleosynthesis, inside a supernova remnant bubble (given by a Sedov-Taylor blastwave) the abundances of metals are higher than outside such a remnant.
+The treatment of compact binary mergers needs to connect the early supernova events that produce the neutron stars and Fe ejecta with the delayed merger event that produces the r-process ejecta.
+Special binary evolution aspects might apply for such close binary systems and the resulting supernovae~\citep{Mueller18,MuellerB19}, not necessarily accompanied by the same amount of Fe/Ni ejecta as for regular CCSNe.
+Since explosive events give rise to nucleosynthesis inside a supernova remnant bubble (given by a Sedov-Taylor blastwave), the abundances of metals are higher than outside such a remnant.
 A star which is born later \emph{inside} such a remnant will inherit more metals than a star born \emph{outside}.
 Thus, it is of high importance, \emph{where} a star is born during galactic evolution, especially in the early phases.
-If the later merger is occurring within the supernova remnant bubble, producing large amounts of r-process matter, the [Fe/H] has been set already by the earlier supernova explosions and the related [Eu/Fe] ratios will appear at the appropriate [Fe/H].
-This is the main question with respect to having large Eu contributions already at lowest metallicities.
-There are ways out of this connection: (a) neutron star kicks during the supernova explosions act in such a way that the actual neutron star mergers takes place outside the initial Fe pollution by the preceding supernovae, (b) neutron star - black hole mergers would have only experienced the Fe-ejecta of one supernova, (c) large scale turbulent mixing leads to the dilution of Fe on timescales shorter than the coalescence delay time of the mergers.
+If the later merger, producing large amounts of r-process matter, is occurring within the supernova remnant bubble, the [Fe/H] has been set already by the earlier supernova explosions and the related [Eu/Fe] ratios will appear at the appropriate [Fe/H].
+The main challenge is to have a large [Eu/Fe] ratio at the lowest metallicities, which could be achieved in the following ways: (a) neutron star kicks during the supernova explosions act in such a way that the actual neutron star merger takes place outside the initial Fe pollution by the preceding supernovae, (b) neutron star-black hole mergers would have only experienced the Fe-ejecta of one supernova, (c) large-scale turbulent mixing could lead to the dilution of Fe on timescales shorter than the coalescence delay time of the mergers.
 Such effects are not (yet) necessarily treated correctly by present models.